trans-travel/trans-travel/README.md

 between how one area of the country or state treats people and another, this is extremely valuable information!

+This project also welcomes contributions of new jurisdictions!
 To add a new jurisdiction, please utilize the template in template.md if you can.